 Quick, reliable and air-conditioned, the BTS Skytrain is the fastest way to whizz around Bangkok.
 There are two lines (Sukhumvit and Silom) that cover the centre of Bangkok and the trains run all day - from 6am to midnight.
 Local buses, operated by the Bangkok Mass Transit Authority (BMTA), are a cheap and slow way of getting about, but offer a priceless glimpse of Bangkok from the "inside".
-There are more than 100 routes and fares start at about 7 baht.
+There are more than 100 routes.
 Taxis are plentiful; flag one down on the street.
 There are also motorcycle taxis and for the tourist experience tuk-tuks.

 Bangkok insider information

 - In Bangkok, the shopping never stops.
 For fashion, head to Siam Paragon, Asia's largest shopping complex, or the Siam Square district.
 For electronics, visit Pantip Plaza and Fortune Town.
 For night shoppers Patpong and the Suan Lum Night Bazar are great places to find gifts for family.